seismolab/ArrayConvNet/README.md

 Together, they create ArrayConvNet.

 ## Validation on continuous data
 Earthquake catalogs usually represent only a subset of earthquakes that occurred, with detection and localization limited by signal-to-noise ratios in seismic records, number of detected stations, and other factors.
 Our training data from the USGS catalog for Hawaii is no exception.
-So while our ArrayConvNet performs well for the validation data set, we tested further on continuous data to evaluate its true efficacy.
-In `validate_consecution.py`, we pass in continous seismic readings and evaluate the results.
+So while our ArrayConvNet performs well for the test data set, we evaluate its true efficacy on continuous data.
+In `validate_consecution.py`, we pass in continuous seismic readings and evaluate the results.